ThKrypt/QualCoder/02-Settings.md

 Checking the Show IDs box displays the numeric IDs for codes files cases and more.
 These IDs may be useful when writing sql queries.

-Checking the Dark mode box, changes the overall look of QualCoder from dark text on a light background, to light text on a dark background.
+There area few options to change the overall look of QualCoder.

 For transcribing audio and video, the time format and bracket type can be selected.